feathersjs/feathers/docs/api/schema/schema.md

 Schema ships with a few helpers to automatically create schemas that comply with the [Feathers query syntax](../databases/querying.md) (like `$gt`, `$ne` etc.).

 When those schemas are used with [`validateQuery`](./validators.md#validatequery), they become the full allowlist for client queries: the adapter does not re-apply its built-in `$` operator sanitization.
 Always set `additionalProperties: false` (as in the examples below) and only allow operators your adapter supports.
+Omitting that keyword is not the same as setting it to `false` — Ajv will then accept unknown keys.
 See [Query validation replaces adapter sanitization](./validators.md#query-validation-replaces-adapter-sanitization).

 ### querySyntax